SakiRinn/LiveCaptions-Translator/README.md

 - Open **Start** > **All apps** > **Accessibility** > **Live captions**
 - Navigate to **Settings** > **Accessibility** > **Captions** and enable **Live captions**

-### Step 2: Setup and Configure LiveCaptions
+### Step 2: Configure LiveCaptions

-When you start for the first time, live captions will ask for your consent to process voice data on your device and prompt you to download language files to be used by on-device speech recognition.
+When you first start, Windows LiveCaptions will ask for your consent to process voice data on your device and prompt you to download language files to be used by on-device speech recognition.

-After launching Windows LiveCaptions, you can click the **⚙️Gear** icon to open the setting menu.
+After launching Windows LiveCaptions, click the **⚙️ gear** icon to open the setting menu, then select **Position** > **Overlaid on screen**.

-To enhance your experience with LiveCaptions Translator, we strongly recommend configuring the following settings:

-- Select Position > Overlaid on screen.
-(Importantly)
-- Click Caption language > Add a language to add some languages and download all items under Speech Recognition in ··· Language options.
+> ⚠️ VERY IMPORTANT!
+Otherwise, a display bug will occur on the screen after hiding Windows LiveCaptions.

 <div align="center">
   <img src="images/speech_recognition.png" alt="Items under speech recognition" width="80%" />